 Faf delivers as Super Kings storm into SA20 playoffs

-With the door to the playoffs left ajar following a thrilling outcome which went in their favour in Cape Town, the Joburg Super Kings, duly stormed into the final week of the SA20, with a thunderous victory against the table topping Durban Super Giants at the Wanderers on Saturday night.
+With the door to the playoffs left ajar after a thrilling outcome which went in their favour in Cape Town, the Joburg Super Kings duly stormed into the final week of the SA20 with a thunderous victory against the table-topping Durban Super Giants at the Wanderers on Saturday night.

 Victory saw the Super Kings finish fourth and they will face the Paarl Royals in the second eliminator match back at this ground on Wednesday.
 The Super Giants head to Cape Town to play the Sunrisers Eastern Cape on Tuesday, with the victors there going straight into next Saturday’s final.
 The losers, get a second bite of the cherry when they face the winners of Wednesday’s clash, the following day, also at the Bullring in the final eliminator.

-Durban, despite the place atop the log being assured, fought gallantly in defence with their 22 year old Afghanistan left-arm wrist spinner Noor Ahmad magnificent.
-He conceded just 16 runs in four overs, while picking up the wickets of the JSK openers.
+Durban, despite their place atop the log being assured, fought gallantly in defence with their 22-year-old Afghanistan left-arm wrist spinner Noor Ahmad magnificent.
+He conceded just 16 runs in four overs while picking up the wickets of the JSK openers.
 His final over, the 17th of the innings looked like being the turning point.
-He conceded just a single while bowling Du Plooy with a beautiful google.
+He conceded just a single while bowling Du Plooy with a beautiful googly.

 The Super Kings had earlier set themselves up perfectly by taking three wickets in the power play.
 However Wiaan Mulder and JJ Smuts showed excellent composure to stem that initial tide and then quickly turn the momentum back in Durban’s favour.